Skip to main content

 Does Medicare cover Viagra?

 Most Medicare prescription plans do not currently cover brand-name Viagra.
-Some Medicare drug plans will cover generic ED medications but only if they’re medically necessary and prescribed to treat other medical conditions besides erectile dysfunction.
+Some Medicare drug plans will cover generic ED medications but only if they’re medically necessary and prescribed to treat other medical conditions (not solely erectile dysfunction).
 For example, generic Cialis (tadalafil) may be covered when prescribed for BPH, or Medicare may cover Revatio (sildenafil), which is indicated for use in pulmonary arterial hypertension.

 Each Medicare plan has a formulary (a list of covered drugs) that you should review before choosing a plan.
 Use the Medicare Plan Finder to look for a plan that includes ED medications.

-Note: Medicare Part B may cover other ED-related services, such as exams, diagnostic tests, penile implant surgery, and coloplast devices.
+Note: Medicare Part B may cover other ED-related services, such as exams, diagnostic tests, or penile implant surgery.

 Does Medicaid cover Viagra?